nowarp/nowarp.github.io/blog/2026-06-27-compiler-testing-part-2.md

 ### Miscompilation bugs
 The most popular early article on incorrect compilation is "Reflections on Trusting Trust" by Ken Thompson in 1984 [[1]](#references).
 While the whole idea has been known for years, these bugs are better known nowadays in Web3, where they can easily affect smart contracts with real money.

-Miscompilations are invisible to smart-contract auditors, because the source code is correct, but the actual implementation diverges because of the bug in the trusted base.
+Miscompilations are invisible to smart-contract auditors – the source code is correct, but the actual implementation diverges because of the bug in the trusted base.
 Worse, they affect *all* the contracts uploaded on-chain — any contract containing the specific pattern may misbehave or just [imply some interesting behavior](https://dedaub.com/blog/i-see-dead-code/).

 The only exploited bugs so far are the [Vyper non-reentrancy hack](https://hackmd.io/@vyperlang/HJUgNMhs2) ($69.3M) and the Cetus hack ($213M) – not in the compiler but related to unexpected semantics in the math library.
 Other bugs could have caused losses but were fixed before being exploited, such as the [TSTORE-poison codegen bug](https://hexens.io/research/solidity-compiler-bug-tstore-poison) in solc and the [billion-dollar Move verifier bug](https://www.zellic.io/blog/the-billion-dollar-move-bug/).